BrendaChepkoech/Intelligent-Forecasting-Challenge/README.md

 3. Comparing  Stock received and distributed in the different site codes.

 4. Identifying the number of delivery sites and Products.

+## Technologies used for this project

+Programming Language - Python

+Libraries used for:

+ - Data manipulation -  Pandas

+ - Visualization - Seaborn, Matplotlib

+ - Modelling - Scikit Learn

+ - Operations on Arrays - Numpy